-By changing the way we travel for work, education and leisure through walking and cycling, instead of car use, it can help contribute to a healthier lifestyle.
+By changing the way we travel to work and school through walking and cycling, instead of car use, it can help contribute to a healthier lifestyle.
 Communities that have good walking and cycling links, help to provide easy healthy lifestyle choices for us all to make active travel part of our daily activity.